Languages, Literatures, and Cultures

 For additional student involvement opportunities click here.

-Sample industry specific LinkedIn groups and Twitter handles.
+Sample industry specific LinkedIn groups.
 Stay on top of industry trends, company information, job listings and networking opportunities.
 Visit the Social Media and LinkedIn pages for more information on how to leverage your social media network.